RFA0608/QQS3C/README.md

 # ℹ️ Notice
 The library is now updating.
-The cause of the update can be found in the schedule section of another branch of the library, "seperated_encrypted_part".
+The cause of the update can be found in the schedule section of another branch of the library, "separated_encrypted_part".
 The branch is up to date and the final deadline for its verification is by March, 2026.

 # QQS3C